ironaire/Smartkit/Misc/mac-terminal-theme/readme.txt

-There 2 themes customized on my own:
+There 3 themes customized on my own:
-Solarized Dark
-Solarized Light
+SolarizedDark
+SolarizedLight
+ContrastBlack

 All others are originally downloaded from internet.